In today’s volatile digital environment, user privacy has become a commodity.

 One of the main goals of laws like GDPR and CCPA is to give users more control over the information websites collect about them.

-Your privacy statement for the website should describe which options users have in case they want to revise any previously-given permissions.
+Your privacy statement for the website should describe all the options users have in case they want to revise any previously-given permissions.